 Additionally, the role of digital health and well-being solutions will be increasingly important for employers to invest in to retain and increase the overall health of their employees.
 Digital health solutions that facilitate personalized healthcare will win as unique worker segments have different attitudes and behaviors towards health .

 We brought the Everlywell COVID-19 Test Home Collection Kit (now COVID-19 Test Home Collection Kit DTC*) to market for enterprise use in May of 2020, and it immediately became evident to us that our enterprise customers needed a real-time digital solution to track participant test results.
 Four months after launching our COVID-19 Test Home Collection Kit, we brought Everlywell Lens to market.
 Lens allows our enterprise customers to view, sort, and aggregate participant test results as they become available.
-And we are now offering Lens as a solution that organizations can use for all our Everlywell at-home lab tests—including the Heart Health Test and HbA1c, FIT, Microalbumin, and STI tests.
+And we are now offering Lens as a solution that organizations can use for all our Everlywell at-home lab tests—including the Heart Health Test and HbA1c, FIT test, Microalbumin, and STI tests.
 Expedited as an innovation of immediate need during the pandemic, Everlywell Lens has become a foothold of our offering that will help cover gaps in care well beyond it.

 We aren’t the only ones working quickly to innovate the healthcare space: we’ve seen the emergence of contact tracing software, elevated temperature detection hardware, and most importantly, the acceleration of the COVID-19 vaccine.
 The speed at which a vaccine was created “challenges our whole paradigm of what is possible in vaccine development,” according to Natalie Dean, a biostatistician at the University of Florida in Gainesville .
 Granted, the COVID-19 vaccine would not have been possible without the years of research previously conducted, substantial funding, and urgency worldwide.
 However, the innovations made in using spike proteins for this vaccine will likely be helpful for future vaccines and diagnostics beyond the pandemic .